PerceptView/careers/README.md

 ---

-# Senior Software Developer  -- **POSITION FILLED** - we will post an update when new positions opens later this year.
+# Senior Software Developer  -- **POSITION FILLED** - we will post an update when new positions open later this year.
 ### AwareView Command and Control Software System

 PerceptView builds real-world, production systems for situational awareness, sensing, and data processing.